-8.5 Alternatives Manager
+6.5 Alternatives Handler

-There is an additional support module capability in O-Plan2 which is utilised by the Controller.
-This provides support for handling alternative plan states within an O-Plan2 agent.
+There is an additional support module capability in O-Plan which is used by the Controller.
+This provides support for handling alternative plan states within an O-Plan agent.

 If any stage of a knowledge source finds that it has alternative ways to achieve its task, and it finds that it cannot represent all those alternatives in some way within a single plan state, then the controller provides support to allow the alternatives that are generated to be managed.
 This is done by the knowledge source telling the controller about all alternatives but one favoured one and asking for permission to continue to process this (by the equivalent of a stage check).
-This reflects the O-Plan2 search strategy of local best. then global best.
+This reflects the O-Plan search strategy of local best, then global best.
 A support routine is provided by the controller to allow a knowledge source writer to inform the controller of all alternatives but the selected one.

 A knowledge source which cannot achieve its task or which decides that the current plan state is illegal and cannot be used to generate a valid plan may terminate and tell the controller to poison the plan state.
-In the current version of O-Plan2, this will normally initiate consideration of alternative plan states by a dialogue between the controller and the alternatives manager.
-A new current plan state will be selected and become visible to new knowledge source activations.
+O-Plan will normally initiate consideration of alternative plan states by an exchange between the controller and the alternatives handler.
+A new current plan state will be selected and the planning process will be allowed to continue.
 Concurrently running knowledge sources working on the old (poisoned) plan state will be terminated as soon as possible (at the next stage boundary) as their efforts will be wasted.

-As well as having the existing system's option to explore alternative plan states, future versions of O-Plan2 will consider ways to unpoison a plan state by running a nominated poison handler associated with the knowledge source that poisoned the plan state or with the reason for the plan state poison.
-This is important as we envisage O-Plan2 being used in continuous environments where alternative plan states will become invalid.
+As well as having the existing system's option to explore alternative plan states, future versions of O-Plan will consider ways to unpoison a plan state by running a nominated poison handler associated with the knowledge source that poisoned the plan state or with the reason for the plan state poison.

-8.6 Implementation as Separate Processes
+6.6 Implementation as Separate Processes

-In the UNIX and Common Lisp based implementation of O-Plan2 the main managers and knowledge platforms are implemented as separate processes.
-One advantage of this approach is that knowledge sources can be run in parallel with one another, and that external events can be processed by the Interface Manager (the manager in charge of all interaction, diagnostic handling and instrumentation) as they occur.
-The reaction time performance of the system is measured by the time taken to post an agenda entry by the event manager and it being picked up by the agenda manager once triggered.
+In the UNIX and Common Lisp based implementation of O-Plan the main managers and knowledge platforms are implemented as separate pseudo-processes running in a round-robin manner.
+One advantage of this approach is that knowledge sources can be run in pseudo-parallel with one another, and that external events can be processed by the Interface Manager (the manager in charge of all interaction, event handling, diagnostic handling and instrumentation) as they occur.
+The implementation could be moved to a true multi-processors system which would take into account the multi-tasking aspects very easily.
+It would then be possible to measure the reaction time performance of the system.
+This is measured by the time taken to post an agenda entry by the Event Handler and it being picked up by the agenda manager once triggered.
 The cycle time performance of the system is measured by the reaction time plus the time to assign the agenda entry to a knowledge source and have it run to completion.